Train a robotics AI model

 PLB/Orange-brick-in-black-box

-You dataset is saved in the LeRobot format and uploaded to your Hugging Face account.
-Any training script compatible with this dataset format can be used to train your AI model.
+This means that any training script compatible with the LeRobot v2 dataset format can be used to train your AI model.

 - ACT (Action Chunking Transformer) trained using LeRobot training scripts